040code/040code/_posts/2018-01-25-fargate_with_terraform.md

   }
 }
 ```
 The last resource to create is the service.
-In the service we connection the task, load balancer and security group together.
-By setting the launch type to `FARGATE` we tell amazon to deploy the container to Fargate.
+In the service we connect the task, load balancer and security group together.
+By setting the launch type to `FARGATE` we tell Amazon to deploy the container to Fargate.

 ```